JB9DEV-Code-Lab/screen-match-api/README.md

 3. You're going to receive an email, to confirm that you own the email by clicking in a link.
 In this email there is also another link which has the apikey in the query params.
 That's you apikey, which is going to be available some minutes after the confirmation;
-4. Set this API Key in a system variable called `OMDB_API_KEY` and that's it, now you'll be able to run the application.
+4. Take a look at `application.properties` file to know which environment variables are required to be set, to then be able to run the application.
 **🚧 Document under construction 🚧**